 PDA Evaluations In White Bear Lake, MN

-Living with persistent struggles related to demand avoidance can feel confusing and isolating.
-You or your child might be navigating daily challenges that don't quite fit the typical profiles of autism or ADHD, leaving you uncertain about the underlying cause.
-You may have tried different approaches such as behavioral support, predictable routines, or therapy, yet still find yourselves running into the same difficulties.
-If you're wondering whether these challenges could be related to Pathological Demand Avoidance (PDA), a comprehensive evaluation can provide the clarity and guidance you need.
+Living with an intense, persistent need for autonomy can feel incredibly confusing and isolating.
+You or your child might be navigating daily challenges that do not quite fit the standard profiles of autism or ADHD, leaving you uncertain about the root cause.
+You have likely tried behavioral rewards, strict routines, or traditional therapy, only to find that they make the resistance worse.
+If you are wondering whether these challenges are related to a Pathological Demand Avoidance or Pervasive Drive for Autonomy profile, an evaluation can provide the answers you have been looking for.

-Do You Relate to Any of the Following?
+Do You or Your Child Relate to Any of the Following?

-• There is a tendency to use social strategies such as distraction, negotiation, or withdrawal in order to avoid tasks.
+• An advanced use of social strategies to bypass expectations, such as using humor, distraction, elaborate negotiations, or physical withdrawal to avoid a task.

 IMAGINE Having Clarity and Understanding That Helps You Know What to do NEXT